RingBDStack/DG-Mamba/README.md

 ### Evaluation

-To evaluate REDGSL with trained models, run the following command in the ROOT directory:
+To evaluate DG-Mamba with trained models, run the following command in the ROOT directory:

 ```eval
 python eval.py --dataset=<dataset_name>  --exp_type=<exp_mode>  --load_best_config
 ```

-Please download pre-trained model from **link** and put the trained model in the directory `./saved_model`
+Please download the pre-trained model from **link** and put the trained model in the directory `./saved_model`

 Example: